 Step Three: Hire a professional

-By hiring a professional, they will connect the panels to your existing pool pump effectively, deal with all of the plumbing that comes with the solar option, and connect all the wiring safely.
+By hiring a professional, they will connect the panels to your existing pool pump effectively, deal with all the plumbing that comes with the solar option, and connect all the wiring safely.

 Solar Rings, Blankets, and Liquid Solar Cover